• Home

 How to Teach Your Child About Saving Money

 Many people are in crisis mode, financially.
 It’s impossible to know what they learned or didn’t learn about money at home, but would America look different if more parents taught their children the principles I listed above?
-If more parents led by example by communicating together about a budget, saying no more often to frivolous spending, and showed their children how to save up and pay cash instead of using credit cards?
+What if more parents led by example by communicating together about a budget, saying no more often to frivolous spending, and showing their children how to save up and pay cash instead of using credit cards?

 It’s purely my speculation, but I’d go so far as to say we’d have less stress, less divorce, fewer addictions, more giving, and greater job satisfaction.
 Do you agree?